dashbaord202401/888666-stackmates/README.md

 What [range of capabilities](https://mm.dreamineering.com/docs/principles/people/capabilities/) does each person need to develop in the era of AI and Blockchain?

 What [range of capabilities](https://mm.dreamineering.com/docs/principles/people/culture/teamwork) will [successful](https://mm.dreamineering.com/docs/value) organisations require to thrive in business?

+How long before AI and Blockchain form a positive feedback loops that negate the need for human direction?

 ## Principles